x75/MDN/README.md

 # MDN
-Mixture Density Network for predicting timeseries
+Mixture Density Network for predicting timeseries with tensorflow